pygame/pygame/docs/reST/ref/display.rst

-When the display mode is set, several events are placed on the pygame event queue. ``pygame.QUIT`` is sent when the user has requested the program to shutdown.
+When the display mode is set, several events are placed on the pygame event queue. ``pygame.QUIT`` is sent when the user has requested the program to shut down.
 The window will receive ``pygame.ACTIVEEVENT`` events as the display gains and loses input focus.
 If the display is set with the ``pygame.RESIZABLE`` flag, ``pygame.VIDEORESIZE`` events will be sent when the user adjusts the window dimensions.
 Hardware displays that draw direct to the